Eat, drink, laugh and dance. No, not another day in S&UN.

 Okay, not just the usual tv, it was The Sopranos, possibly the greatest drama series to have ever came out of America.
 But we were still couch potatoes.

 I demolished a whole bag of Mackies Crisps whilst watching, Tony’s liking for heading straight for the fridge and the constant talking over the large and varied amounts of pasta dishes on the many dinner tables making me, ever so slightly, peckish as I watched.
+There must be a plate of food in at least half of the scenes in each episode of the mobster drama.

 Today, whilst cruising around the web, I discovered that there’s even a cookbook for sale, supposedly written by Artie himself, the restaurant owner, and childhood friend of Tony’s.
 Not only that, but there’s a book entitled “Entertaining with the Sopranos” supposedly written by Carmela Soprano, the wife.
 This title is full of recipes and tips on how to be the perfect host and the perfect dinner party.
 Paulie Walnuts even makes a contribution on how to host the perfect ‘surprise party’.